Rush Limbaugh back in action here behind the Golden EIB microphone and the Limbaugh Institute for Advanced Conservative Studies.

 You're amazing.

-And then I listen to you Uh, because he'll bring on some crazy policy that is going to have disastrous effects.
+And then I listen to you because he'll bring on some crazy policy that is going to have disastrous effects.

-And I shake my head and I say, What can I do?
+And I shake my head and I say, what can I do?

 And I write letters and call people and do what I can do.

-I uh I actually like the analogy.
+I actually like the analogy.

 We're being tortured.